 The Major in Urban Studies

-Total required units: 33 units, 21 of which must be 300-level or above.
+Total required units: 33 units, 21 of which must be at the 300 level or above.
 Of these 21 advanced units, no more than 6 units may be from independent study courses.
+All courses for the major must be taken for a letter grade, and students must obtain a passing grade of B or better.

 Elective courses: There are five subject area concentrations in Urban Studies: neighborhoods and community development; urban education; cities of the world; public policy/social policy; and public health.
-Once a student declares a major in urban studies, he or she will be assigned a major adviser who will help the student formulate the area concentration.
+Once a student declares a major in urban studies, they will be assigned a major adviser who will help the student formulate the area concentration.

-Study Abroad: The program offers the International Urban Scholars Study Abroad Program through Oxford University, the London School of Economics and Political Science, University of Cape Town in South Africa, and Fudan University in Shanghai, China.
+Study Abroad: The program offers study abroad opportunities in conjunction with the International Urban Scholars Study Abroad Program through Oxford University, the London School of Economics and Political Science, the University of Cape Town in South Africa, and Fudan University in Shanghai, China.

 The Minor in Urban Studies